liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ![Figure 4.12: Note the new *Add Location* button in your Location Listing Portlet.](../../images/jsp-list-locations-with-no-action-button.png)

-Well, as we've mentioned before, we not only want to add new locations but we also want to edit *existing* locations.
+As we've mentioned before, we not only want to add new locations, but we also want to edit *existing* locations.
 In addition, we want to be able to delete locations.
 Let's provide a way for users to edit and delete individual locations.
-In the view we'll display a dropdown button that lets a user edit or delete the applicable location.
+In the view, we'll display a dropdown button that lets a user edit or delete the applicable location.
 We'll create a JSP to handle each action request and send each request to the portlet.

-Let's start by creating an action JSP called `location_action.jsp`.
-Create a file called `location_action.jsp` in the `/html/locationlisting` folder.
+Let's start by creating an action JSP called `location_actions.jsp`.
+Create a file called `location_actions.jsp` in the `/html/locationlisting` folder.
 Then copy the following contents into that JSP:

     <%@ taglib uri="http://java.sun.com/portlet_2_0" prefix="portlet" %>